 - Schedule Fun Events AND Decluttering Tasks.

-If you think stopping your organizing projects over the summer is a good idea, I created a list of results that can happen because you stopped decluttering, reorganizing, and giving in to procrastination.
+If you think pausing your organizing projects over the summer is a good idea, I created a list of potential consequences of pausing decluttering and reorganizing, and resisting procrastination.

 - You will need to remember where you left off.
-Some organizing projects need to be completed quickly because they are more complicated and need more of your attention.
-By setting it aside for several months, you may have to start over from the beginning.
+Some organizing projects need to be completed quickly because they are more complicated and require more of your attention.
+Setting them aside for several months may mean starting over.

 - You will get overwhelmed with the organizing project.
-This will happen particularly with projects you meant to start and never did.
-Then, the months pass by, and the piles get bigger, and the stuff gets more hidden.
+This will happen particularly with projects you meant to start but never did.
+Then, the months pass, and the piles get bigger, and the stuff gets more hidden.

 - You may not get back to it.
-If you have several projects in progress and the fall comes with its own other tasks, like getting kids ready for back to school, you may forget to return to the other projects you didn't finish before the summer.
+If you have several projects in progress and the fall brings its own tasks, like getting kids ready for back-to-school, you may forget to return to the projects you didn't finish before the summer.

 These are just three of the many results that can happen if you give into procrastination this summer.
 If these results scare you enough, check out these tips below that will help you move beyond your procrastination this summer.